dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 The code will work as intended and when someone accidentally breaks it, the tests will warn him that those changes are unsafe and shouldn't be committed until the tests are green again.

-Jasmine will help you along the way with it's easy syntax and batteries included (assertion and mocking library).
+Jasmine will help you along the way with its easy syntax and batteries included (assertion and mocking library).

-I hope this has convinced you, that writing tests in Angular 2 is not an overly complicated thing.
+I hope this has convinced you that writing tests in Angular 2 is not an overly complicated thing.

-To make the start even more easier the code is available in [this GitHub repository](https://github.com/blacksonic/angular2-testing-ground "Angular 2 testing ground").
+To make the start even easier, the code is available in [this GitHub repository](https://github.com/blacksonic/angular2-testing-ground "Angular 2 testing ground").